Handling Problematic Tenants with Ease

 10. Parking Violations

-Using unapproved parking spaces, storing vehicles improperly, or parking in a way that blocks access for other tenants or neighbors.
+Using unapproved parking spaces, storing vehicles incorrectly, or parking in a way that blocks access for others.

 11. Smoking Violations

-Smoking in a property that has a no-smoking policy, particularly if it leads to odors or damage to walls and carpets.
+Smoking in a property with a no-smoking policy can cause odors and damage to walls and carpets.

 12. Unauthorized Business Use

-Operating a business out of the property without the landlord’s permission, especially when it violates zoning laws or lease terms.
+Running a business from the property without the landlord's permission can cause problems.
+This is especially true if it breaks zoning laws or lease terms.

 13. Refusing Access to the Property